 The use of wireless communication devices (whether they are privately owned or company owned) to transact business can undermine the controlled environment in dealing rooms with fixed line telecommunication, tape recorded handsets and essential audit trails for all transactions.
+The use of wireless communication can lead to unauthorized trades by authorized or unauthorized personnel on or off premises and potential misuse of confidential information.

 Management should have clearly written guidelines to prohibit the use of these devices by trading, sales and settlement staff because it can be used to circumvent telephone recording and compromise confidentiality.
-Cell/smart phones are strictly prohibited within dealing room.
+The use of wireless communication devices within the dealing room is strictly prohibited except in an emergency or disaster recovery situation.